If you’ve been yearning for more freedom in your job and wondering how to become a digital nomad, this post is for you!

 Keep in mind that being a digital nomad often means being a freelancer.
 So “freelance” is an implied prefix to many of these jobs.

-Since we probably don’t need to explain what graphic design is, or why it’s easy for digital nomads to do, we’ll just point you in the direction of some beginner tutorials, and an Adobe Creative Cloud subscription.
+Since we probably don’t need to explain what graphic design is, or why it’s easy for digital nomads to do, we’ll just point you in the direction an Adobe Creative Cloud subscription.
 Current graphic designers can check out remote job listings here.

 Another one that doesn’t need a lot of explanation, so we’re just going to say whyyyy chain yourself to a desk for work that you could do on the balcony of your Airbnb in Spain?
 There’s quite a bit of remote work available for developers–it’s actually one of the most common digital nomad jobs.